neilenns/is31fl3733/README.md

 This library originally forked from [the C library written by kkostyan](https://github.com/kkostyan/is31fl3733).
 It is functionally equivalent to the C library but updated to use C++, including namespaces, enums, and constants instead of #defines.
+Several methods have been added and renamed for clarity and the I2C communication is optimized to be as efficient as possible.

 Doxygen comments are provided for all methods.
 It also combines the ABM support into the core library via a compile time flag.

 ## Using with PlatformIO